 Ultimately, we will look at the differences between Iaas SaaS PaaS.

 In the end, we will be looking at the differences between Iaas, SaaS, and PaaS

 Why Cloud computing?

 Organizations can access and share resources such as networking, servers, databases, and storage through the internet, making the whole process faster, more efficient, cost-effective and flexible.
-Cloud computing makes it easier for organizations to store, access, manage and process data in an efficient manner.
+Cloud computing makes it easier for organizations to store, access, manage and process data efficiently.

-Simply put, cloud computing is the process of using hardware and software that resides on the cloud, through the mode of the internet, in order to perform various complex organizational activities.
+Simply put, cloud computing uses hardware and software that resides in the Cloud, through the internet, to perform various complex organizational activities.
 In traditional business structures, all the data used to be stored in local machines and hard drives.
 With cloud computing, all the data is stored in virtual servers provided and maintained by third-party service providers.
-This also helps in Geo-Replication of data and for disaster recovery.
+This also helps in the Geo-Replication of data and disaster recovery.

-The third parties will also make software, applications, various infrastructural facilities as well as platforms available on the cloud.
-These can be accessed by the employees or users through a computer and an internet connection.
+The third parties will also make software, applications, various infrastructural facilities, and platforms available on the Cloud.
+These can be accessed by employees or users through a computer and an internet connection.
 This is where IaaS, SaaS, and PaaS come into the picture.